egordm/boosters/docs/backlogs/dataset-consolidation.md

 **Current State**:
 - Predictor has clean minimal API restored
 - `SampleBlocks` provides efficient block iteration from BinnedDataset
-- Story 2.2a should integrate `SampleBlocks` for actual BinnedDataset prediction
+- ✅ Story 2.2a complete - `SampleBlocks` exported and integrated

 **Definition of Done**:

 - ✅ Predictor API kept minimal (no new public methods)
-- ⏳ BinnedDataset prediction via SampleBlocks (→ Story 2.2a)
+- ✅ BinnedDataset prediction via SampleBlocks (→ Story 2.2a complete)
-- ✅ Unit tests for core predictor pass (17 tests)
+- ✅ Unit tests for core predictor pass (19 tests with new integration tests)

 ---

 ### Story 2.2a: Integrate SampleBlocks for Block-Based Prediction

-**Status**: Not Started → Now Primary Path
+**Status**: ✅ Complete
 **Priority**: Required (stakeholder feedback confirms SampleBlocks is the right approach)
 **Estimate**: 1.5 hours